vera-kalabina/python-project-lvl1/README.md

 [![make-lint](https://github.com/vera-kalabina/python-project-lvl1/actions/workflows/make-lint.yml/badge.svg)](https://github.com/vera-kalabina/python-project-lvl1/actions/workflows/make-lint.yml)

-Welcome to the Brain games!
+# Welcome to the Brain games!
 This program represents five mathematic console games.

+____
 The minimum requirements by this program is the python3 and pip are installed on your operating system.

-For the Brain games installation run command: 'python3 -m pip install --user dist/\*.whl
+For the Brain games installation run command: 'make package-install'

 For playing the selected game type one of the commands on command line:
  - 'brain-even' - play to guess if number is even